Next course: 10th-12th APRIL 2019

 |The stats lecture will be perfect as a guide for my future work.
 The written guides are clear and easy to follow so I am glad that I have these|

 R course information, Nov 18:

 Open to all academics (students & staff) from all universities and all commercial/industrial scientists from all companies

 This 3-day R course was designed and delivered by Dr Eva Caamano-Gutierrez from the CBF and Mr Matthew Gemmell from the Centre for Genomic Research and partially funded by the Natural Environment Research Council (NERC).
 It primarily focused on the basis of R language and introduction to visualisation and statistics analyses in a three day programme as follows:

 - 21st November 2018: R basics: structures, functions and data manipulation

 - 22nd November 2018: Visualisation: beautiful plots ready for publication

 - 23rd November 2018: Introduction to Statistical analyses in R

-The course is designed to introduce R from the very basics.
-Therefore applicants do not need any prior experience to attend the workshop, just the desire and need to learn R.
+The course was designed to introduce R from the very basics.
+Therefore applicants did not need any prior experience to attend the workshop, just the desire and need to learn R.